vishalbanwari26/MULTI-AGENT-MEAL-PLANNER/README.md

 # Multi-Agent Meal Planning System

-This personal project demonstrates a **multi-agent system** designed to assist users in planning daily meals while considering **dietary preferences**, **nutritional goals**, and **financial constraints**.
+This project demonstrates a **multi-agent system** designed to assist users in planning daily meals while considering **dietary preferences**, **nutritional goals**, and **financial constraints**.
 The system uses a group of intelligent agents, each specializing in a meal type, and integrates a custom **Budget Checker Tool** to ensure all meal recommendations remain affordable.

 ## 🌟 Project Highlights